Simulating the shaping of point-symmetric structures in the jittering jets explosion mechanism: Summary

 Words are in place here on the general approach of our study, which is very common in studying active galactic nuclei (AGN) feedback and in shaping planetary nebulae.
 It is based on these ingredients.
 (1) Strong observational indications of jet activity at present or in the past, like presently active jets, outcome of past jets (like pairs of bubbles and lobes), or gamma rays in gamma ray bursts.
-We have the point symmetric morphologies of more than ten CCSN remnants (Section \ref{sec:Introduction}), and more CCSN remnants with one pair of ears, that indicate jet activity.
+We have the point-symmetric morphologies of more than ten CCSN remnants (Section \ref{sec:Introduction}), and more CCSN remnants with one pair of ears, which indicate jet activity.
 (2) The presence of an accreting compact object, like a super-massive black hole in an AGN, a companion to the progenitor of a planetary nebula, or a stellar mass black hole in gamma ray bursts.
 CCSNe form an NS or a black hole at the center that accretes more core material.
 (3) Manual jet launching without resolving the compact object's vicinity.
 Namely, the jets are launched from a distance much larger than the accretion disk that launches them.
 The numerical launching of jets does not refer to the physical mechanism by which the accretion disk launches the jets, which is a difficult and unsolved process.
-Particularly relevant to us, a recent study finds that present numerical simulations do not have the resolution to correctly follow magnetic field reconnection events that are crucial for jet launching in CCSNe \citep{Soker2025Learning}.
+Particularly relevant to us, a recent study finds that current numerical simulations lack the resolution to accurately capture magnetic field reconnection events, which are crucial for jet launching in CCSNe \citep{Soker2025Learning}.

 Identifying point-symmetric morphologies in the images of CCSN remnants in the last two years (Section \ref{sec:Introduction}) has been a breakthrough in our understanding of the explosion mechanism of CCSNe.
-By reproducing the general point-symmetric structures observed in these CCSN remnants, our study adds to and solidifies the growing observational evidence that the JJEM is the primary explosion mechanism of CCSNe.
+By reproducing the general point-symmetric structures observed in these CCSN remnants, our study encourages further simulations of the JJEM aiming at reproducing more morphologies and other CCSN properties, e.g., distributions of radioactive isotopes.